Desamuduru: Plot

-Bala Govind is a program director in MAA TV, whose fights for justice regularly get him into trouble.
-During one of these incidents, he saves a person from goons while severely thrashing the notorious smuggler Tambi Durai's son Murugesan.
-Fearing retribution from Tambi Durai, the MAA TV crew sends Bala's team to Kullu Manali to shoot a travel episode.
+Bala Govind is a program director in Maa TV, whose fights for justice regularly get him into trouble.
+During one of these incidents, Bala saves a person from goons, while severely thrashing Murugesan, the son of a notorious smuggler Tambi Durai.
+Fearing retribution from Tambi Durai, the Maa TV crew sends Bala's team to Kullu Manali to shoot a travel episode.
 After reaching Manali, Bala sees Vaishali, a sannyasin, and soon falls in love with her.

-Though initially apprehensive of Bala, Vaishali recropriates his feelings.
-The ashram's head sannyasin, Rama Prabha also accepts their relationship.
+Though initially apprehensive of Bala, Vaishali reciprocates his feelings.
+The ashram's head sannyasin Rama Prabha also accepts their relationship.
 Before Bala is able to return to Hyderabad with Vaishali, Tambi Durai's henchmen kidnap her and take her to his home.
-The person, who was saved by Bala reveals that Vaishali is the daughter of a businessman named Narayan Patwari.

-In order to grab Patwari's properties, Tambi Durai killed her parents, and his wife Andal performs the marriage of Vaishali with Murugesan.
-However, Vaishali escapes and reaches Kullu Manali.
+The person, who was saved by Bala, reveals that Vaishali is the daughter of Narayan Patwari, a businessman.
+In order to grab Patwari's properties, Tambi Durai killed her parents, and his wife Andal fixed Vaishali's marriage with Murugesan, but Vaishali escapes and reached Kullu Manali.
 Bala seeks the help of Inspector Prasad to save Vaishali from their clutches, where he eventually succeeds in arresting Tambi Durai and marries Vaishali.